jbuchbinder/jbuchbinder.github.com/source/_posts/2015-06-14-post-mortem-2015-boston-indie-mafia-wicked-film-challenge.md

 The initial shot in the theater involved an almost-two-minute-long unbroken tracking shot using a gimbal.
 As it was impossible to use a boom mic in an effective way, our sound engineer rigged our H4n up as a mic pack with a lav mic we had in our kit, allowing us to capture pristine audio without trying to hide our boom operator.

+We loaded our extras into the theater and shot until lunch break.
+The most difficult shots tended to be the Ronin shots, but we had kept them to an iterated minimum.

 ## Shoot Day 2: Period Set